datacarpentry/stata-economics/setup.md

 7. When you rerun the Git Bash program and type `stata` the program will start automatically.

 With these steps we created a file where you can adjust your bash settings and also replaced the alias of Stata's executable.

+## Download the workshop data
+Download the [data repository](https://github.com/korenmiklos/dc-economics-data).
+(FIXME: create a figshare repository)

+FIXME: create a data folder with the data repository.

 ## Data resources
 ### Explicit open license